For Immediate Release

 Phone: 410-337-9585 x181

 Baltimore, MD (September, 2016) — Health Professions Press has published their latest book, The Best Friends™ Approach to Dementia Care, Second Edition.
-Now available in print format (and for pre-order as an e-book), this completely revised and expanded follow-up to the best-selling book teaches an approach to dementia care that has been adopted world-wide, and is built on the essential elements of friendship.
+Now available in print and e-book format, this completely revised and expanded follow-up to the best-selling book teaches an approach to dementia care that has been adopted world-wide, and is built on the essential elements of friendship.

 Developed by dementia experts Virginia Bell and David Troxel two decades ago, the Best Friends™ approach offers a simple and effective way to reinvent dementia care and ensure the highest quality of life: treat the person with dementia as though they are your best friend—with respect, empathy, support, trust, and humor.
 The foundation of this approach is built on the Best Friends™ Dementia Bill of Rights, a set of core principles that every person diagnosed with Alzheimer’s disease or other dementia deserves.
 These 12 essential rights include being treated as an adult and listened to, being outdoors on a regular basis, and experiencing meaningful engagement throughout the day.